![]() |

 of the conditions within the loop structure.

-Finally, note that the repeat
+Finally, note that the repeat...until loop does

-not use the begin
+not use the begin or end keywords.
+Despite this,

 it still permits you use multiple statements within the loop.